digipres/awesome-digital-preservation/reminder.md

 * Can you contribute to the [COPTR Tool Registry](http://coptr.digipres.org/)?
 * Are these resources useful?
 Should we change our approach?

 The last one is really important.
-We've been in digital preservation long enough to see a lot of portals and projects come and go, and we recognise that making it possible to build on past work sometimes requires changing what we've built so far.
+We've been in digital preservation long enough to see a lot of portals and projects come and go, and we recognize that making it possible to build on past work sometimes requires changing what we've built so far.

 Please get in touch if you have any questions.
 You could talk us directly, or use the [digipres.org discussion forums](https://github.com/orgs/digipres/discussions).
 We're happy to hear any and all ideas and criticisms!